canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week4.sec1.11.to.1.12.md

 The distance for *C* is *d* = 1.

+We Theorem 1.11.14 does not help.
+Because d-1 = 1 - 1 = 0.

 #### For (e) *C* = {00000, 11111};

 The distance for *C* is *d* = 5.

+We can guarantee that *C* detects all the patterns with a weight of 1, 2, 3 or 4.

 #### For (f) *C* = {00000, 11100, 00111, 11011};

 The distance for *C* is *d* = 4.

+We can guarantee that *C* detects all the patterns with a weight of 1, 2 or 3.

 #### For (g) *C* = {00000, 11110, 01111, 10001};

 The distance for *C* is *d* = 4.

+We can guarantee that *C* detects all the patterns with a weight of 1, 2 or 3.

 ### Exercise 1.11.20